flaviogoncalves/teams_to_chime_gateway/README.md

 ## Instructions

+### Part 1 - AWS Chime and Session Border Controller

+These tasks are made in the AWS Console, you will need to have appropriate rights to administer your AWS account

+Step #1 - In the AWS Chime service create a voice connector and authorize outbound calls from the address of the teams to chime gateway.
+Use UDP and a name and password

+![image](https://user-images.githubusercontent.com/4958202/132652662-7776e6f8-7d23-473d-a187-8b6fb895ddf9.png)

+Step #2 - Optionally you may create a phone number and direct incoming calls to the gateway

-Step #1 - In the AWS console with an account with appropriate rights, allocate an Elastic IP from Amazon AWS.
+Step #3 - In the AWS console with an account with appropriate rights, allocate an Elastic IP from Amazon AWS.

 Example: 44.1.1.1

-Step #2 - In the DNS server associate an A record for the elastic IP previously allocated.
+Step #4 - In the DNS server associate an A record for the elastic IP previously allocated.
 You will have to access your DNS provider (e.g.GoDaddy, Cloudflare, Route53) and create an A record for your SBC.

 Example: sbcteams.wehostvoip.io

-Step #3 - Add this domain to your office365 account.

-This is probably the most difficult step in the configuration.
-You need to be administrator of your Office 365 system to perform this task.
-You have to verify the domain and add the skype for business records in the system.
-You have to perform three steps

-1 - Add the domain to your Office365 tenant
-2 - Verify the domain
-3 - Add the specific records for skype for business

-For the SBC domain you don't need to enable the records for e-mail.

-Step #4 - In the AWS Chime service create a voice connector and authorize outbound calls from the address of the teams to chime gateway

-![image](https://user-images.githubusercontent.com/4958202/132652662-7776e6f8-7d23-473d-a187-8b6fb895ddf9.png)

-Step #5 - Optionally you may create a phone number and direct incoming calls to the gateway

-Step #6 - Launch the AMI
+Step #5 Instantiate the Session Border Controller launching the appropriate AMI from the MarketPlace

 To configure the AMI, check the example of user data.
 You can launch the instance with the recommended t2.medium type